alekswael/assignment1-simple-image-search-alekswael/README.md

 </p>

 ## Assignment notes (Ross)
 For this assignment, you'll be using ```OpenCV``` to design a simple image search algorithm.

-The dataset is a collection of over 1000 images of flowers, sampled from 17 different species.
-The dataset comes from the Visual Geometry Group at the University of Oxford, and full details of the data can be found [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/).

 For this exercise, you should write some code which does the following:

 - Define a particular image that you want to work with
 - For that image